mutu111/Final_Project/README.md

 ## Background

-In this project, I will specifically focus on the violent crime rate in New York State.The main research question is: Which types of factors (population, unemployment, urbanization, traffic count...) are most influential and important in determining violent crime rates in New York State?
-I will use Generalized Linear Model and Light Gradient Boosting Machine Model to conduct prediction.
+In this project, I will focus on the violent crime rate in New York State.
+The main research question is: Which types of features (population, unemployment, urbanization, traffic count...) are most influential and important in determining violent crime rates in New York State?
+I will use Generalized Linear Model and Light Gradient Boosting Machine Model to conduct the violent crime rate prediction.

 ## Repository Structure